2023 May Alumni of the Month

 What is your current job role?
 And what does it involve?

-Aiming to practically helping more individuals, I left my academia role and I am working as a Manager MBA Career Center at one of the best business school in Germany, continue helping young professionals of MBA students to discover their potentials by overcoming self-doubt, and finding their future directions.
-Meanwhile, I am building my own business in consulting companies to help employees, especially leaders, to find and build a balanced leadership, as well as cultivate positive workplace that will improve their health and wellbeing.
+I left my academic role and am working as a manager of the MBA career centre at one of the best business schools in Germany.
+I continue to help young professional MBA students discover their potential by overcoming self-doubt and finding their future direction.
+I am also building my own business in consulting companies to help employees, especially leaders, find and build a balanced leadership and create a positive workplace that will improve their health and well-being.

 How did UEL help you get to where you are now?